 Multicab cost: php20 ($.40) – Habal-Habal P150 ($3) for 15 minutes ride.

 >>South Philippines Guides: are you planning a trip to Cebu, Siquijor, Bohol, Dumaguete, Siargao or Camiguin?
 You can hop from one island to the other by ferry.
 Click on the links for inspiration on your next trip!

 With online maps easily accessible with a few clicks, the logistic part of getting to your destination is simple.
-The go to maps we use are either Google.Maps or Maps.Me and we use one or the other depending on connectivity.
+The go-to maps we use are either Google.Maps or Maps.Me and use one or the other depending on connectivity.
 I will explain why.

-Our go to online map is Google.Maps.
-This is an online map which works great in urbanized areas and where there is steady mobile data connectivity.
+Our go-to online map is Google.Maps.
+This is an online map that works great in urbanized areas and where there is steady mobile data connectivity.
 It is also straightforward to use.
 Simply enter the destination in the search bar and click directions.